Broadway Realty: Confirmed $451.3M Portfolio Sale

 | Total proposed disbursements | ~$28.3 million |

-The Debtors obtained an interim order on May 29, 2025, allowing continued operations while the motion for final authorization proceeded.
+The Debtors obtained an Interim Cash Collateral Order on May 29, 2025, allowing continued operations while the motion for final authorization proceeded.

-The court's analysis, as reported by Nelson Mullins, identified several issues in the Debtors' motion:
+The court's analysis, as reported by Nelson Mullins, identified several issues in the Debtors' Supplemental Cash Collateral Motion:

 Entity-specific analysis required.
 The Debtors failed to provide adequate protection analysis on an entity-by-entity basis.
 Because each debtor was a separate, single-asset entity with a separate, non-cross-collateralized mortgage, Flagstar could not be forced to accept aggregate portfolio treatment.
 Each of the 82 debtors needed to independently demonstrate that its equity cushion provided adequate protection to Flagstar's secured claim in that specific property.